TravelSizedLions/journey/Assets/Production/0_Code/Storm/Characters/Bosses/README.md

-namespace Storm.Characters.Bosses {
+# Storm.Characters.Bosses
 Logic for all of the game's bosses.
-}